cosminadrianpopescu/azul/README.md

 #### AzulSetCmd

-You can call the function `AzulSetCmd`.
+You can call the command `AzulSetCmd`.
 This variable will be saved together with the layout.
 When `AzulRestoreLayout` is called, then the command saved in the `AzulSetCmd` will be sent to the same pane (float or not, in a split or not)